On this page

 If you want to review an in-progress submission, click View beside the name of your integration.

 If you need to update an integration, see Update your published integration.

 In the General Settings page, you need to fill in the basic information about your integration:

 Does your app exist in the OIN?: If your integration already exists in the OIN, provide the Existing OIN app name so that the Okta OIN team can locate it.

 What changes are you making to the existing OIN integration?: If your integration already exists in the OIN, summarize the changes that you are requesting in your update.
 This summary helps the Okta OIN team address your changes.

 App name: Provide a name for your integration.
 This is the main title used for your integration in the OIN.

 App website: Provide a link to your product or service homepage or a specific location on your website where users can learn more about your integration.

-App category: Specify one or more categories that Okta uses to categorize your integration in the OIN catalog.
-Click Add Another to choose up to three categories.
+App use case: Specify one or more use cases for Okta to categorize your integration in the OIN catalog.
+Click Add Another to choose up to five use cases.